TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-performanceandqueryexecution-queryperformanceandtimeouts.md

 ## **Recommended Steps**

-* Check [Analyze your workload in Azure SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/analyze-your-workload#queued-query-detection-and-other-dmvs) for queued query and the resources a request is waiting for.
+* Check [Analyze your workload in Azure SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/analyze-your-workload#queued-query-detection-and-other-dmvs) for queued query and the resources a request is waiting for
 * Check [Sys.dm_pdw_errors](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-pdw-errors-transact-sql?view=azure-sqldw-latest) for errors
 * If you experience slow query or load performance, ensure you have allocated enough memory.
 Check [Example code for finding the best resource class](https://docs.microsoft.com/azure/sql-data-warehouse/resource-classes-for-workload-management#example-code-for-finding-the-best-resource-class).
 * Internal DMS errors related to columnstore compression exceeding the remaining memory can be addressed by [increasing the resource class](https://docs.microsoft.com/azure/sql-data-warehouse/resource-classes-for-workload-management#change-a-users-resource-class).